rmastand/MODProducer/README.md

 - The first step is to download ROOT files from the CMS server.
 You can start the download process using the Python script `utilities/download.py`.
 This script takes two arguments:

-    1. a path to a file which contains a list of links to files to download (one link per line)
+    1. a path to a file which contains a list of links to ROOT files to download from the CERN server (one link per line).
+For a sample file, see `file_paths/Jet/small_list.txt`.
     2. a destination path to write the files to.
-For a sample file that contains links to file, see `file_paths/Jet/small_list.txt`.
-Note that the ROOT files are each ~1 GB, so unless you have a lot of storage available, make sure you don't download too many files.
+Note that the ROOT files are each ~1 GB, so make sure that the destination has enough storage to hold all of the files you're trying to download.

     ```
-    python ./utilities/download.py ./file_paths/Jet/small_list.txt ~/MITOpenDataProject/
+    python download.py ./file_paths/Jet/small_list.txt ~/MITOpenDataProject/
     ```
     The download script will skip any ROOT file that you have already downloaded and will resume any broken downloads.
 So you don't have to download all the files at once as long as you are downloading all of them to the same directory.
+Note that each file make take 5-10 minutes to download, depending on the quality of your internet connection.

 - Once you've downloaded the AOD files (these are ROOT files), you need to create what's called a "registry".
 A registry creates a map between event and run number, and the corresponding ROOT file.
 The registry creator is just an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") that you run N times for N files, each time simply recording which events and runs are there in a certain ROOT file, in a human readable format.
 Because this is an [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer"), you need to initiazlie CMSSW environment variables first with `cmsenv`.
 You then create the registry using the Python script `create_registry.py`.
 This script takes two arguments: